justinbreese/dse-multi-cloud-demo/README.md

 export academy_pass="blah"
 export academy_token="blah"
 ```
-Make sure that you don't ever use the default password.
-If you don't have credentials for DataStax Academy, then go and sign up for it at http://academy.datastax.com.
-Be sure to create a download key (token) for your downloads.
+If you don't have credentials for DataStax Academy, then go and sign up for it at http://academy.datastax.com - it's free!
+Be sure to create a download key (token) for your downloads too.

 ## Make sure that Python is installed on all of the VMs
 If it isn't installed, then it won't work